fallen-icarus/cardano-swaps/README.md

     - pubkey must sign
     - script must be executed in the same tx

-:important: In the previous version, the `Close` redeemer also checked the transaction outputs to make sure any new outputs to the script were valid.
-This feature was not necessary and was removed.
-The `Close` redeemer's purpose is to close an address, not add new positions.

 #### `Update` Redeemer
 The `Update` redeemer allows the owner to change the asking price of their position(s) by changing the inline datum attached of associated UTxOs.
 This action includes checks to ensure the new datum is properly used.
 The requirements for a successful update are: